Economic inequality: Race

 Redlining intentionally excluded black Americans from accumulating intergenerational wealth.
 The effects of this exclusion on black Americans' health continue to play out daily, generations later, in the same communities.
-This is evident currently in the disproportionate effects that COVID-19 has had on the same communities which the HOLC redlined in the 1930s.
+This is evident currently in the disproportionate effects that COVID-19 has had on the same communities that the HOLC redlined in the 1930s.
 Research published in September 2020 overlaid maps of the highly affected COVID-19 areas with the HOLC maps, showing that those areas marked "risky" to lenders because they contained minority residents were the same neighborhoods most affected by COVID-19.
-The Centers for Disease Control (CDC) looks at inequities in the social determinants of health like concentrated poverty and healthcare access that are interrelated and influence health outcomes with regard to COVID-19 as well as quality of life in general for minority groups.
-The CDC points to discrimination within health care, education, criminal justice, housing, and finance, direct results of systematically subversive tactics like redlining which led to chronic and toxic stress that shaped social and economic factors for minority groups, increasing their risk for COVID-19.
-Healthcare access is similarly limited by factors like a lack of public transportation, child care, and communication and language barriers which result from the spatial and economic isolation of minority communities from redlining.
+The Centers for Disease Control and Prevention (CDC) examines inequities in the social determinants of health, such as concentrated poverty and healthcare access, that are interrelated and influence COVID-19 health outcomes and, more broadly, quality of life for minority groups.
+The CDC points to discrimination within health care, education, criminal justice, housing, and finance, direct results of systematically subversive tactics like redlining, which led to chronic and toxic stress that shaped social and economic factors for minority groups, increasing their risk for COVID-19.
+Healthcare access is similarly limited by factors like a lack of public transportation, child care, and communication and language barriers, which result from the spatial and economic isolation of minority communities from redlining.
 Educational, income, and wealth gaps that result from this isolation mean that minority groups' limited access to the job market may force them to remain in fields that have a higher risk of exposure to the virus, without options to take time off.
 Finally, a direct result of redlining is the overcrowding of minority groups into neighborhoods that do not boast adequate housing to sustain burgeoning populations, leading to crowded conditions that make prevention strategies for COVID-19 nearly impossible to implement.

-As a general rule, races which have been historically and systematically colonized (typically indigenous ethnicities) continue to experience lower levels of financial stability in the present day.
-The global South is considered to be particularly victimized by this phenomenon, though the exact socioeconomic manifestations change across different regions.
+As a general rule, races that have been historically and systematically colonized (typically indigenous ethnicities) continue to experience lower levels of financial stability in the present day.
+The global South is considered particularly vulnerable to this phenomenon, though the exact socioeconomic manifestations vary across regions.